 \subsection{Quiescent and star-forming galaxies in J-PLUS DR3}

-The quiescent and the star-forming populations were selected using their position in the sSFR vs. stellar mass plane.
-A two-dimensional histogram of the $890$k galaxies under study, weighted by their \texttt{odds} parameter\footnote{The \texttt{odds} is defined as the integral of $P({\rm z})$ in the range $z_{\mathrm{phot}} \pm 0.03(1 + z_{\mathrm{phot}})$.
-The closer to one, the more concentrated is the photometric redshift estimation.}, was used to define the best selection (Fig.~\ref{fig:split}).
-Two populations are clearly visible on this diagram, corresponding to star-forming and quiescent galaxies.
+The Q and the SF populations were selected using their position in the sSFR versus stellar mass plane.
+A 2D histogram of the $890$k galaxies under study, weighted by their \texttt{odds} parameter\footnote{The \texttt{odds} is defined as the integral of $P({\rm z})$ in the range $z_{\mathrm{phot}} \pm 0.03(1 + z_{\mathrm{phot}})$.
+The closer it is to one, the more concentrated is the photometric redshift estimate.}, was used to define the best selection (Fig.~\ref{fig:split}).
+Two populations are clearly visible on this diagram, corresponding to SF and Q galaxies.
 The former peaks at $\log\,M_{\star} = 9.9$ dex and $\log {\rm sSFR} = -9.5$ dex, the latter at $\log\,M_{\star} = 10.6$ dex and $\log {\rm sSFR} = -11.0$ dex.
 The limit of both populations was determined by identifying the relative minimum of the sSFR histogram with a double Gaussian distribution.
 We obtained $\log\,\rm{sSFR_{lim}} = -10.2$ dex, with no dependence on stellar mass.
-In the following, quiescent galaxies are defined as those with an sSFR lower than sSFR$_{\rm lim}$ and as star-forming otherwise.
-The initial sample was split on $488\,369$ star-forming galaxies and $402\,475$ quiescent galaxies.
+In the following, Q galaxies are defined as those with an sSFR lower than sSFR$_{\rm lim}$ and as SF otherwise.
+The initial sample was split into $488\,369$ SF galaxies and $402\,475$ Q galaxies.

-Other approaches are possible to split the global population into quiescent and star-forming.
-For example, using the restframe $(U-V)$ vs. $(V-J)$ color-color diagram \citep{williams2009uvj} and their ultraviolet and infrared extensions \citep[e.g.][]{leja2019beyond}.
-In addition, these diagrams can include dusty star-forming galaxies in the quiescent sample \citep{diaz2019stellar}.
-The analysis performed by \citet{leja2019beyond} suggests that the usual selection in the $(U-V)$ vs. $(V-J)$ color-color diagram is equivalent to a $\log\,\rm{sSFR_{lim}} = -10.0 \ yr^{-1}$ selection, close to our inferred value.
+Other approaches are possible for splitting the global population into Q and SF galaxies.
+For example, one can use the rest-frame $(U-V)$ versus $(V-J)$ color-color diagram \citep{williams2009uvj} and their ultraviolet and infrared extensions \citep[e.g.,][]{leja2019beyond}.
+In addition, these diagrams can include dusty SF galaxies in the Q sample \citep{diaz2019stellar}.
+The analysis performed by \citet{leja2019beyond} suggests that the usual selection in the $(U-V)$ versus $(V-J)$ color-color diagram is equivalent to a $\log\,\rm{sSFR_{lim}} = -10.0 \ yr^{-1}$ selection, which is close to our inferred value.